 Often when people think of China they think of big cities, skyscrapers, smoggy skies and crowds.
 Yangshuo is none of those things (well, the crowds bit is relative), and I can warmly recommend spending a few days here.
-The busloads of Chinese tourists prove that this regional virtually unknown outside China is important national scenery – and for obvious reasons.
+The busloads of Chinese tourists prove that this region, virtually unknown outside China, is important national scenery – and for obvious reasons.

 1. The views & rivers of Yangshuo